 Protecting your skin from the sun

 Slip on clothingWear clothing that covers your shoulders, neck, arms, legs and body.
-Choose closely woven fabric or fabric with a high UV protection factor rating in a dark colour.
+Choose closely woven fabric or fabric with a high UV protection factor (UPF) rating in a dark colour.

-Slide on sunglassesProtect your eyes with sunglasses that meet the Australian Standard AS/NZS 1067.
+Slide on sunglassesProtect your eyes with sunglasses that meet the Australian Standard.
 Wraparound styles are best.
 Sunglasses should be worn all year round to protect both the eyes and the delicate skin around the eyes.

 View the Cancer Council NSW editorial policy.